taviso/123elf/README.md

 If it doesn't say `READY` (it might say `ERROR`, `HELP` `POINT`, `MENU` or something else), try hitting `Esc` until it goes back to `READY`.

+- Q. I get the error 'invalid compressed data--code out of range'.

+You have a *very* old gzip with broken lzw/pack support.
+You can try running the `gzip.sh` script to build a more recent gzip, then rerun the extract script.

 ## Bugs